Bindi Irwin opens up about boyfriend: 'Dad would have loved Chandler'

 Powell and Irwin met while he was having a private tour, and began exchanging letters, debuting as a couple in 2015.
 And despite her talk of him being "the one," we don't as yet see engagement or marriage on the horizon.

-"For us, we are happy just being together and enjoying the adventure," said Irwin.
+"For us, we are happy just being together and enjoying the adventure," Irwin told the magazine, according to People.
 "Why rush that next part of our lives as well?
 If you are having fun and enjoying your lives, you don't have to rush.
 We're still young."

 Follow Randee Dawn on Twitter.